FattyMango/AutoVolume/README.md

 # AutoVolume
-A program to automate the song volume using Spotify API.
+A program to automate the song volume using Spotify API and Windows-Sound-Manager.

 ## How it works
-By using the Spotify API you will be able to Automate your currently playing song to your ideal volume
+By using the Spotify claas you will be able to Automate your currently playing song to your ideal volume.